Montgomery teen on track to be youngest lawyer in Alabama history

 MONTGOMERY, Ala.
 (WSFA) - Getting a law degree for many people is a lifetime accomplishment but try doing it at just 19 years old.

 Seth Harding graduated high school at only 10 years of age.
-This is, believe it or not, is an average age to graduate high school in his family.
+This is, believe it or not, an average age to graduate high school in his family.

 He is the sixth oldest sibling of 10.
-His parents, Kip and Mona Lisa Harding have homeschooled all of their children.
+His parents, Kip and Mona Lisa Harding, have homeschooled all of their children.
 So far, nine of them have started college by the age of 12.
 Their youngest is studying for the ACT at just 10 years of age.

-After Seth graduated high school, he went on to receive his bachelor’s degree in history and a minor in political science from Huntington College at 16.
+After Seth graduated high school, he went on to receive his bachelor’s degree in history and a minor in political science from Huntingdon College at 16.

 His next stop?
-Law School.
+Law school.

 “If you look in the history of the U.S. a lot of our leaders started in the legal field and then moved up through there,” Harding said.
 “And that’s the plan.
 To be the best lawyer I can be and be the best person I can be.”

-This spring, Seth received his law degree from the University of Alabama at just 19-years-old.
+This spring, Seth received his law degree from the University of Alabama at just 19 years old.

 Next on the agenda?
 The Alabama Bar Exam.

-“For the past 100 years’ no one’s ever sat for the bar in our state at the age of 19 or younger and I’ll be the first,” said Harding.
-“They have you start out by taking the hardest portion of the bar and I took that and I actually got a passing score on my first try.
+“For the past 100 years no one’s ever sat for the bar in our state at the age of 19 or younger and I’ll be the first,” Harding said.

+Harding has begun preparing for the bar and is taking practice exams.

+He said in his prep course “they have you start out by taking the hardest portion of the bar, and I took that and I actually got a passing score on my first try.
 I don’t think that speaks anything to me.
-I think it just speaks to UA law and how fantastic of law school they are and I am very blessed to have a bit of that pressure off.”
+I think it just speaks to UA law and how fantastic of law school they are."

+Seth is currently employed as a law clerk at the Beasley Allen Law Firm in Montgomery.
+He plans to take the bar exam in July.

-Seth is currently employed as a Law Clerk at the Beasley Allen Law Firm in Montgomery.
+Seth is currently employed as a law clerk at the Beasley Allen Law Firm in Montgomery.
 Meanwhile, he is studying to take the remainder of the bar exam in July.

 If he passes, he will become the youngest lawyer in modern recorded Alabama history.

-“After I pass the bar I will be a staff attorney,” Harding said.
-“The next phase is to just be the very best staff attorney I can be and serve my clients every day.”
+“After I pass the bar, I will be a staff attorney,” Harding said.
+“The next phase is to just be the very best staff attorney I can be, and serve my clients every day.”

-Seth says he wouldn’t be where he is today without his parents, family, and putting his faith in God.
+Seth says he wouldn’t be where he is today without his parents, family and putting his faith in God.

 “I definitely so far have tried to live a life in reliance on God.
 I think perhaps it’s been more necessary for me to do that then for some other people because I’ve been faced with a lot of big things to face at my age,” Harding said.
-“Make the purpose of your life fulfilling his [God’s] purpose in your life and you will live a fantastic one.”
+“Make the purpose of your life fulfilling [God’s] purpose in your life and you will live a fantastic one.”

 Mona Lisa and Kip said teaching from home has helped their children pursue an accelerated education at their own pace.